algorandfoundation/algokit-utils-ts/docs/README.md

 # Config and logging

-To configure the AlgoKit Utils library you can make use of the `algokit.Config` object, which has a `configure` method that lets you configure some or all of the configuration options.
+To configure the AlgoKit Utils library you can make use of the `Config` object, which has a `configure` method that lets you configure some or all of the configuration options.

 ## Logging